KubaJadrzak/Shopik/README.md

 ESPAGO_PUBLIC_KEY=your_espago_public_key
 ```

-RubitterRewritten is using `Rails credentials`.
+shopik is using `Rails credentials`.
 You will have to remove existing encrypted credentials since encrypted `credentials.yml.enc` is included in the repository, simply run the following commands (replace `nano` with editor of choice):

 ```
 rm config/credentials.yml.enc